-Journalism and Publication | Brookline, MA, United States | Loeb Fellow 2001 anthony.flint@lincolninst.edu
+Journalism and Publication | Brookline, Massachusetts, United States | Loeb Fellow 2001 anthony.flint@lincolninst.edu

-Anthony Flint is senior fellow at the Lincoln Institute of Land Policy.
-His emphasis is on storytelling and communicating about sustainable urban practices and innovation, with expertise in urban planning, housing, climate resilience, infrastructure, and global urbanization.
-He is host of the Land Matters podcast and a contributor to many publications, including Land Lines magazine (including the feature Mayor's Desk), the Atlantic's CityLab, and the Boston Globe.
-Flint is also a curator and speaker for TEDxBeaconStreet and TEDxTampaBay.
-A veteran journalist, Flint was senior policy advisor on smart growth for Massachusetts state government, a visiting scholar at Harvard GSD, writer in residence at the American Library in Paris, and a fellow at the Rockefeller Foundation Bellagio Center.
-He is author and coeditor of numerous books, most recently Modern Man: The Life of Le Corbusier, Architect of Tomorrow (New Harvest).
+Anthony Flint is senior fellow at the Lincoln Institute of Land Policy, communicating about sustainable urban practices and innovation, the climate crisis, housing, and infrastructure.
+He is host of the Land Matters podcast, contributing editor at Land Lines magazine (where he authors the feature "Mayor's Desk", interviewing with chief executives of cities around the world), and correspondent for Bloomberg CityLab and The Boston Globe.
+A veteran journalist, he was a policy advisor on smart growth for Massachusetts state government, a visiting scholar at Harvard GSD, writer in residence at the American Library in Paris, and a fellow at the Rockefeller Foundation Bellagio Center.
+He has served as curator and speaker for TEDx, and is author of Modern Man: The Life of Le Corbusier, Architect of Tomorrow, Wrestling with Moses: How Jane Jacobs Took on New York's Master Builder and Transformed the American City, and This Land: The Battle Over Sprawl and the Future of America.